shannon-lab/zapdos/doc/content/source/indicators/AnalyticalDiffIndicator.md

 The `AnalyticalDiffIndicator` object computes the raw difference between a solution variable and a known function.

-For more information about the Indicators System within MOOSE, please see [Indicators System page](syntax/Adaptivity/Indicators/index.md).
+For more information about the Indicators System within MOOSE, please see the [Indicators System page](syntax/Adaptivity/Indicators/index.md).

 !alert! warning title=Untested Class
-The `AnalyticalDiffIndicator` does not have a formalized test, yet.
+The `AnalyticalDiffIndicator` object does not have a formalized test, yet.
 For this reason, users should beware of unforeseen bugs when using `AnalyticalDiffIndicator`.
 To report a bug or discuss future contributions to Zapdos, please refer to the [Zapdos GitHub Discussions page](https://github.com/shannon-lab/zapdos/discussions).